CanqiYao/canqiyao.github.io/_pages/about.md

 My research interests include electric transportation systems, and resilient power systems, with an emphasis on joint planning and operation of electric vehicle fleets.

-I have served as a reviewer for the IEEE Transactions on Smart Grid, IEEE Systems Journal, Expert Systems With Applications, Peer-to-Peer Networking and Applications, and other IEEE conferences.
+I have served as a reviewer for the IEEE Transactions on Smart Grid, IEEE Transactions on Power Systems, IEEE Systems Journal, Expert Systems With Applications, Peer-to-Peer Networking and Applications, and other IEEE conferences.

 Research Interest
 ------